-Now, let’s have a deep look into the entire process of software localization
+The entire process of software localization

 We start this phase by extracting all the resources that need to be localized, like texts and images, from the software code l.
 There are many localization tools that we can use to extract the resources and it’s based on the programming language of your software.
 Among these tools are Lingobit, Passolo and many more.

 The extracted files are named Translation Database (TDB) and then we will know the word count of the whole project.
 Then comes the next step which is Translation.

 After receiving the TDB, we upload the files into our translation management system (TMS) and the system will automatically extract all the files and make them ready for translation.

 To maintain accuracy and consistency, your software translation company will start by creating a glossary of all the definitions and terms that are used.

 That’s why it’s essential to select the best software translation partner that has the relevant experience of the subject matter to ensure that you will receive the best results.

 The translation process includes not only translation but also editing and proofreading.
 But not all software translation companies are applying this multi-tier process.
 Just make sure that your translation partner is reviewing any translated content.
 Your project manager or translation manager should go through and review the content also and ask your translation partner to apply any modifications.